 - Spray inside of slow cooker with non-stick cooking spray.
 Add steak to bottom of slow cooker.

 - Add diced tomatoes, garlic, chopped onion, green pepper and mushrooms

-- Serve over rice (I use brown minute rice), cauliflower rice or potatoes.
+- Serve over rice (I use brown minute rice), cauliflower rice or mashed potatoes.